nishgowda3/autoscaler-server/lib/FIPC.md

 Ruby doesn't have good support for message passing between processes.
-One option is to make use of client-server setup by using sockets which is too much for simple message passing and other would be to use a message passign server like ZeroMQ.
+One option is to make use of client-server setup by using sockets which is too much for simple message passing and other would be to use a message passing server like ZeroMQ.

 We decided to make FIPC to allow simpler form of IPC between 2 or more ruby processes.